What does my SUV layout look like?

 I’ve also developed specific fixations to load and unload my bike, mountain bike and snowboard really quickly while protecting my SUV layout from choc.
 As you can see, I don’t need any straps to hold my bike in position and I only have to remove my front wheel on my mountain bike to hold this one in a tiny space.

 Last but not least, I’ve also included a cleaning system operated by a Programmable Logic Controller (PLC) that allows me to regulate how much water I want to use and how many cycles I can run before my water tank is empty.
-With my 12V low pressure water pump I can operate three programs:
+With my 12V low pressure water pump I can operate two programs:

 - wash myself under the shower (which can be tepid with an element inside my water tank)